Freeman Asian Scholars Program

 Many undergraduates cite the University’s relatively small size as a source of satisfaction with campus life.
 The community is small enough so that the individual may feel at home, yet large enough to provide a rich variety of activities and acquaintances.

 All Wesleyan students are guaranteed housing on campus for the full four years.
 They may choose among several options for housing and dining, and more than 90 percent of them live on or within one block of the campus.
 First-year students generally live in one of several residence hall complexes in either a double or single room.
 After the first year, Wesleyan offers a variety of housing options, including apartment complexes, furnished houses, and small rental houses.
 Membership in the dining plan is required for all four years, which allows students to eat in the many on-campus facilities as well as to buy food at the campus grocery store and cook their own meals.
-The Usdan University Center, opened in August 2007, provides a central location for dining and social activities.
+The Usdan University Center provides a central location for dining and social activities.

 The first Wesleyan Freeman Asian Scholars enrolled at Wesleyan in September of 1995.
 The Freeman Foundation, sponsor of the Wesleyan Freeman Asian Scholarship Program, was established in 1994 through the bequest of Mansfield Freeman, a businessman, benefactor, scholar, and longtime resident in Asia who was a member of the Wesleyan University Class of 1916.
 Mr. Freeman was an insurance executive and one of the original founders of the American International Group, Inc. (AIG).
 Most affiliates in Asia are part of Chartis Insurance.
 The New York-based Freeman Foundation, which established the Wesleyan Freeman Asian Scholarship Program in memory of Mansfield Freeman, is administered primarily by the Freeman family; its charitable efforts are directed mainly toward bettering relationships and understanding between the United States and the countries of East Asia.
 This program’s goal is for Freeman Asian Scholars to become leaders in their home countries.

-Applicants for the academic year beginning in late August must have completed their secondary schooling* (high school) by then and must be citizens or permanent residents of one of these eleven countries or regions: People's Republic of China, SAR, Hong Kong, Indonesia, Japan, Malaysia, the Philippines, Singapore, South Korea, Taiwan, R.O.C., Thailand, or Vietnam.
+Applicants for the academic year beginning in late August must have completed their secondary schooling* (high school) by then and must be citizens or permanent residents of one of these eleven countries or regions: People's Republic of China, Hong Kong, Indonesia, Japan, Malaysia, the Philippines, Singapore, South Korea, Taiwan, Thailand, or Vietnam.
 Preference will be given to those currently living in one of these eleven countries or regions and to those who would otherwise be unable to study in the United States.
 Individuals with dual U.S. citizenship or who are permanent U.S. residents are not eligible.
 Students who must fulfill a military service requirement may apply in their final year of school but waiting until the year in which one can enroll is preferable.

 *Students following the British O- and A-level system typically will be enrolled in their second year of the A-level program at the time of application.
 We cannot consider students from Malaysia on the basis of forecast SPM results; students there should be enrolled in the second year of the STPM at the time of application.
-Students already enrolled in university are not eligible for Wesleyan Freeman Asian Scholarships.
+Students already enrolled in university are not eligible for Wesleyan Freeman Asian Scholarship.
 In South Korea, a student may accept a place in a Korean university for February 2014, pending our scholarship decision.

 Admission to Wesleyan and the selection process for Wesleyan Freeman Asian Scholars is extremely competitive.
 We plan to award the scholarship to one student from each of the eleven countries or regions.
 Selection criteria include academic achievement; intellectual curiosity; a high level of discipline and commitment; strong personal qualities; extracurricular involvement, especially community service; and English language ability.

 It is our preference to enroll students currently studying and residing in their home countries, but students who are temporarily living elsewhere may apply.
-Please note that interviews of finalists take place in students’ home countries or regions.
+Please note that interviews for finalists take place in students’ home countries or regions.

 Freeman Asian Scholars are expected to return to their home countries upon completion of their degrees.
 (We understand that some students may wish to continue their education with graduate studies in the United States, which would be at their own expense.)